greg-raven/grus/_posts/2021-08-12-you-failed-to-keep-amnesty-out-of-the-budget-reconciliation-resolution.md

 ---
-title: 'You failed to keep amnesty out of the budget reconciliation resolution'
+title: "You failed to keep amnesty out of the budget reconciliation resolution"
 layout: post
 categories:
 - Letters